Are You Planning to Apply to Graduate School?

 Faculty, Alumni, and Other Professionals in Your Field

 - Identify faculty members and professionals whose interests match yours and ask for recommendations of programs.
-Use the Alumni Career Network (ACN), sponsored by the Office of Alumni and Parent Relations and CDC, to identify Binghamton alumni in your field and/or geographic area of interest (http://www2.binghamton.edu/alumni/students/alumni-career-network/)
+Use the Alumni Career Network (ACN), sponsored by the Office of Alumni and Parent Relations and Fleishman Center for Career and Professional Development, to identify Binghamton alumni in your field and/or geographic area of interest (http://www.binghamton.edu/alumni/for-students/alumni-career-networking.html)

-• Also visit CDC's website for many links to useful sites on the web: http://cdc.binghamton.edu/ugrad/gradservices.html
+• Also visit Fleishman Center for Career and Professional Development's website for many links to useful sites on the web: http://www.binghamton.edu/ccpd/

 ~ Prior To Application ~